Tax Tips for Bloggers

 Business as hobby

 The IRS will disallow your tax deductions if your blogging business is categorized as a hobby.
-To claim your deductions, you must demonstrate to the IRS that you are running a bona fide business.
+To claim your deductions, you'll need to demonstrate to the IRS that you are running a bona fide business.
 The most obvious way to prove this is to earn a profit.
 If you have a profit in at least three of the most recent five tax years, you can usually qualify your business as legitimate.

 Other things the IRS may consider are the time and activity you put into the business, whether or not you depend on income from it and if you can reasonably expect to make a profit in future years.